zirafa/pushtape-cassette/README.md

 ## About

-This project allows you to create a static music webapp that can be integrated with any number of backend technologies: flat files, Wordpress/Drupal, JS Frameworks, Python, and Ruby.
+This project creates a static music webapp that can be integrated with any number of backend technologies: flat files, Wordpress/Drupal, JS Frameworks, Python, and Ruby.
 The key element that powers this idea is the cassette.json file, a [portable discography format](https://github.com/zirafa/discography-yaml).
 This file acts like a single comprehensive endpoint - and from this endpoint, javascript is used to create a single-page-application using [various micro-libraries](#why-js-micro-libraries-why-not-angular-ember-etc).

-# Quick Start
+# Installation

-- Unzip all files to the document root on your web server.
-Check the base URL tag in index.html and build cassette.json.
+- Clone this repo to your web server
+- Check the base URL tag in index.html
+- Add new music folders inside the releases directory and add markdown files inside the pages directory.
+- Run ``` python dub.py ``` or update cassette.json manually
+- Visit index.html in your browser

 ## Base URL